10 Lovely Christmas Vignettes for Festive Decor

 The tea lights on stems came from Dollar Tree.
 I gilded them with gold leaf from A Maker’s Studio.
 Using gold (or silver or copper) leaf adds an amazing decorative element to any surface.
 I ended up going back for several more for my Christmas tablescape.

-On the side of the tray in front of the candlesticks, I placed 2 small Santas that are dressed in natural attire.
+On the side of the tray in front of the candlesticks, I placed two small Santas dressed in natural attire.

 When the sun goes down and the lights come on, the magic begins.

-By the entry into our master bedroom, on the antique lady’s desk, bought in Jefferson, Texas, years ago, and painted white, I added a very small tree that usually sits on the coffee table.
-I moved it to give height to a little vignette of Santas and a sleigh ~ but just one tiny reindeer.
+On one wall, I used an antique lady’s desk, which I bought in Jefferson, Texas, years ago, and painted white.
+I added a very small tree that usually sits on the coffee table.
+It gives height to this little vignette of Santas and a sleigh – but just one tiny reindeer.

 The snow is batting I keep for stuffing pillow forms.
 Pretty realistic, don’t you think?

-It took 3 strands of light for that one little tree.
+It took three strands of light for that one little tree.

-I surrounded the candles with mini pine cones from Mary Cates and Co. and a sprinkle of snow.
+I surrounded the candles with mini pine cones and a sprinkle of snow.
 At the last minute I wrapped a strand of lights around the candles.

 I love to turn off the overhead lights after dinner and experience the wonder of little lights.